lupyuen/pinephone-lvgl-zig/README.md

 TODO: Fix `millis`.
 How would it work in WebAssembly?
 Using a counter?

-# Custom Logger for LVGL
+# WebAssembly Logger for LVGL

-Let's trace the LVGL Execution with a Custom Logger.
+Let's trace the LVGL Execution with a WebAssembly Logger.

 We set the Custom Logger for LVGL, so that we can print Log Messages to the JavaScript Console...

 https://github.com/lupyuen/pinephone-lvgl-zig/blob/590466167836019bbe56bab03ad859a4174bb0e8/lvglwasm.zig#L32-L43

-The Custom Logger is defined here...
+The Custom Logger is defined in our Zig Program...

 https://github.com/lupyuen/pinephone-lvgl-zig/blob/590466167836019bbe56bab03ad859a4174bb0e8/lvglwasm.zig#L147-L151

-`wasmlog` is defined here: [wasmlog.zig](wasmlog.zig)
+`wasmlog` comes from our Zig Module: [wasmlog.zig](wasmlog.zig)

 (Based on [daneelsan/zig-wasm-logger](https://github.com/daneelsan/zig-wasm-logger))